jubalh/awesome-package-maintainer/README.md

 * Join the `-announce` mailing list of the project.
 * *watch* the project on GitHub/GitLab (a button in the top right corner).
 * Some distributions have their own tooling that reminds you about new releases.
 Debian uses a [watch file](https://wiki.debian.org/debian/watch).
 * Subscribe to the projects RSS feed.
-If they use GitHub (and maybe GitLab etc as well) they automatically publish an RSS feed eg. `https://github.com/profanity-im/profanity/releases.atom`.
+If they use GitHub (and maybe GitLab as well) they automatically publish an RSS feed eg. `https://github.com/profanity-im/profanity/releases.atom`.
 I use the newsboat RSS reader and each morning check for new releases via `newsboat -u ~/watchedprojects.rss`.
 * Use [nvchecker](https://github.com/lilydjwg/nvchecker).
 * Monitor their websites via [urlwatch](https://thp.io/2008/urlwatch/).
 * Use the website [fresh code](https://freshcode.club/).